arduosoft/RawCMS/docs/Setup-Dev.md

 Restart the app on Visual Studio.
 On Postman click on the collection _create user_, on headers at the entry _Authorization_ delete {{token}} and set it to _Apikey apikeyadmin_.
 On the body, change _name_ (example: "alice"), _newPassword_ (example: "alice") and set roles to _"Admin"_, then _send_.

-## start front-end application

-Open raw-cms-app under project root directory inside VSCode, open an inline terminal and run npm i (this should be done only once).
-When finished, run npm run serve to start the FE app.